-To embody and exemplify each of the attributes we seek to instill in our students and to graduate Doctors of Physical Therapy who will be autonomous primary care practitioners, leaders in the profession, and facilitators of learning through preservation, discovery, synthesis, and dissemination of knowledge.
+To embody and exemplify each of the attributes we seek to instill in our students and to graduate Doctors of Physical Therapy who will serve diverse populations as autonomous primary care practitioners, leaders in the profession, and facilitators of learning through preservation, discovery, synthesis, and dissemination of knowledge.

 Physical therapy is a health profession whose primary purposes are the diagnoses and management of movement dysfunction, prevention of the onset, symptoms, and progression of impairments, functional limitations, and disabilities, enhancement of physical and functional abilities, and promotion of optimal human health, wellness and quality of life as related to movement and function.
 This is achieved through the application of scientific principles through evidence-based practice to prevent, examine, evaluate and intervene in order to alleviate acute or prolonged movement dysfunction and optimize function.